UMaine-NMD-211-Fall-2020/3B-RotateTranslateObjects/README.md

 ```

 ## Submit Via Github
-For those of you who want to submit this lab via Github, submit below
+For those of you who want to submit this lab via Github, submit below by adding a link to your github repository for the lab.
 - [Lab3B-FirstNameLastName](http://example.com)